gadfly361/re-pressed/README.md

 Where:

-- `js-event` is the javascript event (i.e. jQuery event) of the most recently pressed key
+- `js-event` is the javascript event of the most recently pressed key
 - `keyboard-keys` is a collection of the recently pressed keys taking the shape of the clojurescript hash-map described above.